Doctors in Secondary Schools – School program lead funding (Reference 64)

 Responsibilities of the school program lead

-The Doctors in Secondary Schools Program Lead is responsible for providing leadership in the school around the implementation of the program, and plays a crucial role in leading the partnership between the health and education sectors as part of the DiSS program.
-This includes:
+The DiSS School Program Lead is responsible for providing leadership in the school for the implementation of the program.
+The program lead plays a crucial role in leading the partnership between the health and education sectors as part of the DiSS program.

-• support the GP to deliver youth-friendly primary health care to the student population
+- supporting the GP and practicing nurse to deliver youth-friendly primary health care to the student population

-• collaborate with the practice nurse to ensure effective management of the service, including appointment systems
+- collaborating with the practice nurse to ensure effective service management, including appointment systems and maintaining students’ confidentiality

-• integrate the GP service into the broader health and wellbeing offering of the school
+- integrating the GP service into the broader health and wellbeing services of the school

-• provide leadership around parent/ carer/ broader school community involvement in the Doctors in Secondary Schools program
+- providing education and leadership around parent/carer/broader school community involvement in the DiSS program

-• promoting the service to the students and the broader school community and linking the clinical team with other members of school staff
+- promoting the service to students and the broader school community and ensuring the integration of the clinical team and other members of school staff

-• ensure compliance to relevant privacy legislation and provide a child safe environment in accordance with the Child Safe Standards
+- ensuring compliance to relevant privacy legislation and providing a child safe environment in accordance with the Child Safe Standards and mandatory reporting requirements

-• build a positive relationship with the local GP practice and facilitate partnerships with community health providers for the benefit of the student population
+- building a positive relationship with the local GP practice and facilitating partnerships with community health providers for the benefit of students.

 Further information